Ministries

 The country’s scientific and technological development is one of the areas of concern of the Ministry of Mining and Energy, which invests in research centers related to the sector.
 The main one is the Electrical Energy Research Center (Cepel), which is the largest electrical power research institution in the Southern Hemisphere, located in Rio de Janeiro.
 The R&D activities are centralized in the Research and Development Center Leopoldo Américo Miguez de Mello (Cenpes), in Rio de Janeiro, which is one of the most important basic and applied engineering research complexes in the world.
 In addition, Petrobras has developed a technological partnership model with universities and research institutes throughout the country.
 These partnerships include the creation of cutting-edge laboratories, training of researchers and project development.

-Another important arm of this Ministry is the Energy Research Company (EPE), which was created to perform studies and research for the planning of the country’s energy sector.
+Another important branch of this Ministry is the Energy Research Company (EPE), which was created to perform studies and research for the planning of the country’s energy sector.
 The EPE’s areas of involvement include electrical power, petroleum, natural gas and its derivatives, coal, renewable energy sources, energy efficiency, and others.

 “Generating and disseminating basic geological and hydrological needed for the sustainable development of Brazil” is the task of the Federal Mineral Resource Survey Company (CPRM), which also plays the role of Brazil’s Geological Service.